pvillela/rust-thread-local-collect/README.md

 An aggregation operation is applied to the collected thread-local values and the resulting accumulated value is made available to the library's caller.
 This library contains multiple modules, with varying features and constraints, grouped as sub-modules of two top-level modules: [`tlm`] and [`tlcr`].

 The sub-modules of [`tlm`] use the [`std::thread_local`] macro and [`tlcr`] sub-modules use the excellent [`thread_local`](https://docs.rs/thread_local/latest/thread_local/) crate.
-The [`tlcr`] sub-modules provide the simplest and most ergonomic implementations.
+The [`tlcr`] sub-modules have a simpler implementation but are also somewhat more restrictive as the thread-local values and aggregated value must be of the same type.

 ## Core concepts

-The primary core concept in this library is the **`Control`** struct, which has a specific implementation for each sub-module. `Control` keeps track of the linked thread-local values, contains an accumulation operation `op` and an accumulated value `acc`, and provides methods to access the accumulated value.
-The accumulated value is updated by applying `op` to each thread-local data value and `acc` when the thread-local value is collected.
+The primary core concept in this library is the **`Control`** struct, which has a specific implementation for each sub-module. `Control` keeps track of the linked thread-local values, contains an accumulated value `acc`, and provides methods to access the accumulated value.
+The accumulated value is updated by applying an aggregation operation to each thread-local data value and `acc` when the thread-local value is collected.

 ### `Holder` struct for [`tlm`] sub-modules